case0x00/case0x00.github.io/index.md

 i am case.

-i am passionate about robotics. [here](https://github.com/onlycase) is my github.
+i am passionate about robotics and space. [here](https://github.com/onlycase) is my github. although, i have many other interests.

 i recently obtained my bachelors in aerospace engineering in the UK.